coobas/pycon-cz-2019-workshop/instructions.md

 ## Prerequisites

+- Bring your own computer.
+Note that the Python distribution can easily eat 2 GB of disk space and that the repository with working data will occupy another ~1 GB.
+We also strongly recommend to have a computer with 8 GB of RAM (although 4 GB should be workable).

-- Bring your own computer and have required software ready.
+- Have the required software ready.

 - Understand Python language.